whiteinge/eseth/2006/firefox-boxen-hopping.md

 server, work desktop, work server, and whatever other computers I happen to be building or working on at the moment.
 Having consistent configurations in all those locations is critical to getting any serious work done.
-If I need a calculator I don\'t want to worry about starting Windows calc or using a Dashboard widget or Calculator.app or hoping that bc is installed on whatever UNIX I\'m using; my preference is to hit ctrl-k and use Google Calculator because it\'s the same for any Firefox installation.
+If I need a calculator I don't want to worry about starting Windows calc or using a Dashboard widget or Calculator.app or hoping that bc is installed on whatever UNIX I'm using; my preference is to hit ctrl-k and use Google Calculator because it's the same for any Firefox installation.
 [Google](http://www.google.com/help/features.html) and Firefox Quick Searches play a large role in making the web a viable platform.